Key information

 Strata committee members are strongly encouraged to understand strata managers’ increased disclosure requirements to owners corporations to ensure that their strata manager complies.

-To ensure they are ready to comply, strata managers will need to understand the new disclosure requirements before they start in early 2025.
+To ensure they are ready to comply, strata managers will need to understand the new disclosure requirements before they start from 3 February 2025.

 The changes enhance your obligation to provide owners corporations with more transparent and timely information.
 This will support your clients to have confidence when the management agreement is being signed, and throughout the term of appointment.